How to Make Your Pages Rank Better In The Search Results

 If you do any pay per click advertising, add your best-converting keywords from your pay per click account to your organic keyword list.

 You should also consider all the keywords your site is already ranking for.
-Google Search Console, AuthorityLabs search console analytics, or the Whatagraph “Organic Traffic” report can show you what they are:
+Google Search Console, AuthorityLabs, Facebook Ads - integration of Google search console with Whatagraph will make a visual data reports like this:

 As you pick keywords, don’t necessarily pick ones just because they get a lot of searches.
 And be careful of picking keywords that are really short and competitive.
 Without a robust SEO program (and a full team of SEOs), you may never be able to get to the first page of results for a seriously competitive keyword.